A local Torelli theorem for log symplectic manifolds

+\begin{definition} We denote by $\Def{\X}$, the simplicial set-valued deformation functor associated to the $L_\infty$ algebra underlying $\Hpi{\X}$. \end{definition} More precisely, $\Def{\X}$ is the functor sending an Artin ring with maximal ideal $\m$ to the simplicial set of Maurer--Cartan elements in $\Hpi[2]{\X}\otimes_\CC \m$ as in \cite{Hinich1997,Getzler2009}.
+Since the underlying $L_\infty$ algebra $\Hpi{\X}[1]$ is concentrated in degrees $\ge -1$, this simplicial set is the nerve of the corresponding Deligne (weak-)2-groupoid~\cite{Bressler2015,Getzler2002}: objects are solutions of the Maurer--Cartan equation in $\Hpi[2]{\X} \otimes_\CC \m$, acted on by formal gauge transformations parameterized by $\Hpi[1]{\X} \otimes_\CC \m$ and with homotopies between gauge transformations parameterized by $\Hpi[0]{\X} \otimes_\CC \m$.
+We remark that if $\X$ is compact or generically symplectic, then $\Hpi[0]{\X} = \CC$ is a strict central subalgebra, and hence it acts trivially on the space of gauge transformations.
+In this sense it is not crucial for understanding the deformation functor per se, but it becomes more important when we consider natural operations, such as fibre products, which relate collections of deformation functors.

+This deformation functor has a natural geometric interpretation: it parametrizes formal deformations of $(\X,\pi)$ as a generalized complex manifold in the sense of Hitchin~\cite{Hitchin2003} and Gualtieri~\cite{Gualtieri2011}; see, in particular \cite[Section 5]{Gualtieri2011}.
+Alternatively, it parametrizes Poisson deformations of $(\X,\pi)$ twisted by a gerbe as in \cite{VandenBergh2007,Yekutieli2015}.
+Either way, if $h^1(\cO{\X})=h^2(\cO{\X}) = 0$, it reduces deformations of the pair $(\X,\pi)$ as a holomorphic Poisson manifold as in \cite{Ginzburg2004,Kim2014,Namikawa2008}.
+Note that if, in addition, $(\X,\pi)$ is compact and log symplectic, then since nondegeneracy is an open condition, small deformations will remain log symplectic, although as we shall see the deformed anticanonical divisor need not remain normal crossings.
+Similarly, one can show that holonomicity is an open condition in proper families, but this is more subtle, and since we will not need this statement in this paper, we shall omit the proof.

-We now turn to the study of the obstructions to deformations, making repeated use of the following observation: if $\U\subset \X$ is an open set, then the restriction on Poisson cohomology gives a $G_\infty$ morphism $\Hpi{\X} \to \Hpi{\U}$, canonically defined up to homotopy, and a corresponding morphism $\Def{\X} \to \Def{\U}$ of deformation functors.
+If $\U\subset \X$ is an open set, then the restriction on Poisson cohomology gives a $G_\infty$ morphism $\Hpi{\X} \to \Hpi{\U}$, canonically defined up to homotopy, and a corresponding morphism $\Def{\X} \to \Def{\U}$ of deformation functors.